keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

   This gives you the greatest flexibility to define tasks using the language and facilities of your choice

-KLT also includes two "pre-defined" runners:
+Keptn also includes two "pre-defined" runners:

 - Use the `deno-runtime` runner to define tasks using Deno scripts, which use JavaScript/Typescript syntax with a few limitations.